Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Do I need a separate licence to operate a telehandler in NSW?+

-Can I work as a forklift operator while waiting for my HRWL card to arrive?+
+Can I work as a forklift operator while waiting for my HRW card to arrive?+

 We use cookies to improve your experience and understand how our site is used.
 Read our privacy policy